Find Grad Schools

 75 Yearly Graduations

 The 2nd most popular school in the country for biology majors who are seeking their graduate certificate is Virginia Commonwealth University.
 Roughly 29,000 attend the school each year.
-The average in-state tuition for full-time undergraduates is $12,094 per year, while in-state graduate students, on average, pay $12,618 per year.
-The biology program at Virginia Commonwealth University awarded 75 graduate certificates during the 2020-2021 school year.
-Around 52% of these students were from an underrepresented racial-ethnic group, and 53% were women.
+The average in-state tuition for full-time undergraduates is $12,472 per year, while in-state graduate students, on average, pay $12,618 per year.
+During the most recent year for which we have data, 75 people received their graduate certificate in biology from VCU.
+About 43% of this group were women, and 43% were students from an underrepresented racial-ethnic group.

 #3